Q - What is the Commission for Case Manager Certification?

 A - You will need a stable internet connection and a reliable computer with a microphone and webcam.
 Please visit https://rpcandidate.prometric.com/ to review a full list of system requirements and instructions for running a system test prior to your exam.

-Q - Where do I go to check in on exam day?
+Q - Where do I go to check in on exam day for my remote proctored exam?

 A - Once you have scheduled your exam, Prometric will email you a confirmation notice of your ProProctor exam appointment.
 Included on the confirmation page are directions and information about environmental requirements, check-in procedures, and launching your exam.
 Please make sure you allow 30 minutes to prepare your testing environment.